Gilbert Eliott (Australian politician)

-Gilbert Eliott CMG (1796 – 30 June 1871), was a politician in colonial Queensland and a Speaker of the Queensland Legislative Assembly.
+Gilbert Eliott CMG (1796 – 30 June 1871), was a politician in colonial Queensland, Australia and a Speaker of the Queensland Legislative Assembly.

 Early life

 Eliot was third son of Sir William Eliott, the 6th Bart. of that name, of Stobs, Roxburghshire.
 He was born in 1796, and married, in 1830, Isabella Lucy, daughter of the Rev. Robert Eliott, vicar of Askham (who died in 1871).

 Politics

 Eliott emigrated to Australia, and was appointed a police magistrate at Parramatta in June 1842.
 He became chief of the three commissioners of the city of Sydney in January 1842.

 in July 1859 was elected to the New South Wales Legislative Assembly as the member for Burnett but had only served 5 months when the Colony of Queensland was created and his seat became redundant.
 He was then elected to the first Queensland Legislative Assembly in April 1860, as member for Wide Bay.
 On the meeting of the House in May he was elected the first Speaker, and, having been thrice successively re-elected in the next three Parliaments, voluntarily retired in Nov.
 1870, when he was created C.M.G.